-Definition: What is meant by attachment
+Definition: What is meant by an attachment?

-Design and operating principle of modern attachments
+Design and operating principles of modern attachments

 Types and configurations at a glance